nimroddanielmaayan/node-farm/notes.md

 ### General

-- Remember, that it's possible to use the \_\_dirname variable to get the current directory, no matter where the file is located.
+- Remember, that it's possible to use the dirname variable to get the current directory, no matter where the file is located.
 This can sometimes be better than using relative paths (like ../ or ./)

 - I have to get used to console.logging things to the command line console instead of to the browser console

-- In node.js, every file is automatically a module
+- In node, every file can automatically become a module

 - The nodemon package - remember to use it in every node project